lupyuen/lupyuen.github.io/src/display3.md

 _Are the DC8200 Register Values correct?_

-According to the [__DC8200 Display Driver__](https://lupyuen.github.io/articles/display2#dc8200-display-hardware-driver), we can read these Register Values from the DC8200 Display Controller...
+According to the [__DC8200 Display Driver__](https://lupyuen.github.io/articles/display2#dc8200-display-hardware-driver), we can sniff these Register Values from the DC8200 Display Controller...

 - __Hardware Revision__: DC8200 AHB0 Offset __`0x24`__